fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 ## 🔚 Closing Remarks

 Congratulations on completing this guide.
 Now you should have the SUGAMING project set up locally.
-If you have questions or need help, reach out to anyone in the team.
+If you have questions or need help, reach out to anyone on the team.

 > [!IMPORTANT]
 > If you experience any issues during the project setup, make sure to post them in the [Project Setup Q&A](https://github.com/fss-fmi/sugaming/discussions/categories/project-setup-q-a) discussions form and contact the project maintainers.
 This way we can both help you out and document the problem, in case anyone else comes across it.